Fertilizer Labels: What N-P-K Numbers Mean

 All fertilizer products must provide some uniform information to help consumers compare products easily.
 Every label carries three conspicuous numbers, usually right above or below the product name.
 These three numbers form what is called the fertilizer's N-P-K ratio — the proportion of three plant nutrients in order: nitrogen (N), phosphorus (P) and potassium (K).

 The product's N-P-K numbers reflect each nutrient's percentage by weight.
-For example, the label on a 12-pound bag of Pennington® Ultragreen® Lawn Fertilizer 34-0-4 reveals that it contains 34 percent nitrogen, 0 percent phosphorus and 4 percent potassium, in addition to its other beneficial ingredients.
+For example, the label on a 12-pound bag of Pennington Ultragreen Lawn Fertilizer 30-0-4 reveals that it contains 30 percent nitrogen, 0 percent phosphorus and 4 percent potassium, in addition to its other beneficial ingredients.
 This comes in handy when soil test results recommend pounds of actual nitrogen rather than specific fertilizers.
-By multiplying 12 pounds by .34, you'll see that this 12-pound bag contains slightly more than 4 pounds of actual nitrogen.
+By multiplying 12 pounds by .30, you'll see that this 12-pound bag contains slightly more than 3.6 pounds of actual nitrogen.

 Why These Three?

 Plants need larger quantities of nitrogen, phosphorus and potassium than any other plant nutrients.
 Often called primary macronutrients, these three are among the 17 nutrients essential to all plant life.
 Other elements, such as iron, are just as critical to plant survival, but plants need them in much smaller quantities.
 Additionally, different plants have different needs.
-Azaleas, for example, need more iron than many other plants, so specialty fertilizers, such as Lilly Miller® Rhododendron, Evergreen & Azalea Food 10-5-4, contain extra iron.
+Azaleas, for example, need more iron than many other plants, so specialty fertilizers, such as Pennington UltraGreen Azalea, Camellia & Rhododendron Plant Food 10-8-6 is formulated with iron, magnesium & 3 chelated essential plant nutrients for plant vigor & beautiful blooms.
 This amount of iron is shown in the ingredient panel of the product label, but not in the N-P-K ratio.

 Plants derive all their essential nutrients naturally from air and soil, but soil can get depleted, especially in thriving lawns and gardens.
 Because plants use larger amounts of N-P-K, these nutrients need frequent replenishing.
 Other factors enter in, too.
 Nitrogen moves freely in soil, so water from heavy rains or irrigation steals nitrogen away in a process called leaching.
 Fertilizer products step in and replenish used and lost nutrients so that lawns and gardens stay nourished.